hipe/tmx/system/doc/issues/009-the-filesystem-narrative.md

-our host platform (like many) integrates access to the filesystem as a ubiquitous given: kernel methods abound for opening files. standard library insturments like "pathname" (which models was it at essence an immutable string) integrate access to the filesystem throughout.
+our host platform (like many) integrates access to the filesystem as a ubiquitous given: kernel methods abound for opening files. standard library insturments like "pathname" (which models what is at essence an immutable string) integrate access to the filesystem throughout.